Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality: The Proposed Algorithms

-Fig. 4 illustrates an example the enumeration tree of the $TopDown$ algorithm.
+Figure 4 illustrates an example of the enumeration tree of the $TopDown$ algorithm.
 First of all, the algorithm finds the vertices that are non-articulation points of $G$ ($\{0,1,2,3\}$).
-Then, the algorithm tries to find all the connected induced subgraphs of order 2 excluding vertex $0$ by deleting vertex $0$.
+Then, the algorithm tries to find all the connected induced subgraphs of cardinality 2 excluding vertex $0$ by deleting vertex $0$.
 After deleting $0$, we have a connected subgraph $\{1,2,3\}$.
-To get all the connected induced subgraphs of order 2, the algorithm further deletes the vertices that are deletable (are non-articulation points).
-At the end this branch, we will get three connected induced subgraphs of order 2 (\{2,3\},\{1,3\} and \{1,2\}).
-After enumerating all the connected induced subgraphs excluding vertex $0$ of order 2, the algorithm carries out a branch to find all the connected induced subgraphs excluding vertex $1$ and including vertex $0$.
+To get all the connected induced subgraphs of cardinality 2, the algorithm further deletes the vertices that are deletable (non-articulation points).
+At the end of this branch, we will get three connected induced subgraphs of cardinality 2 (\{2,3\},\{1,3\}, and \{1,2\}).
+After enumerating all the connected induced subgraphs excluding vertex $0$ of cardinality 2, the algorithm carries out a branch to find all the connected induced subgraphs excluding vertex $1$ and including vertex $0$.
 This branch finds the subgraph $\{0,2\}$.
 Finally, the algorithm tries to enumerate all the connected induced subgraphs excluding vertex $2$ and including vertices $0,1$.
-As the number of vertices that must be included already equals to the given order $k=2$, we just need to judge the connectivity of the induced subgraph of $\{0,1\}$.
-The induced subgraph of $\{0,1\}$ is connected, the algorithm outputs it.
+As the number of vertices that must be included already equals the given cardinality $k=2$, we just need to judge the connectivity of the induced subgraph of $\{0,1\}$.
+The induced subgraph of $\{0,1\}$ is connected, and the algorithm outputs it.

 We use similar data structures presented in $VSimple$ for $TopDown$.
-The original graph,$C$ and $Y$ are stored in global arrays or linked lists.
-In order to support unit time checking, we also use auxiliary boolean array.
-It should be noted that, $N$ is updated by only adding new elements to the end of arrays or linked list in $VSimple$, however, $N$ is updated by removing some elements (after deleting a vertex $u$, some deletable vertices become articulation points) and adding an element (after deleting a vertex $u$, there is at most one articulation point become a deletable vertex).
+The original graph,$C$, and $Y$ are stored in global arrays or linked lists.
+To support unit time checking, we also use auxiliary Boolean arrays.
+It should be noted that $N$ is updated by only adding new elements to the end of arrays or linked lists in $VSimple$, however, $N$ is updated by removing some elements (after deleting a vertex $u$, some deletable vertices become articulation points) and adding an element (after deleting a vertex $u$, there is at most one articulation point become a deletable vertex).
 Thus, we use a global array for $N$ and two extra global arrays or linked lists to record these changes.

-\begin{lemma} Let $S(V,E)$ be a connected undirected graph and $u\in V$ is a deletable vertex of $S$, then there is at most one articulation point of $S$ that become a deletable vertex of $S\backslash \{u\}$ after deleting $u$ from $S$. \end{lemma}
+\begin{lemma} Let $S(V, E)$ be a connected undirected graph and $u\in V$ is a deletable vertex of $S$, then there is at most one articulation point of $S$ that becomes a deletable vertex of $S\backslash \{u\}$ after deleting $u$ from $S$. \end{lemma}